jackyzha0/quartz/content/notes/04-authentication-authorisation-passwords.md

 - not good
 - lots of bad advice
 - we are lazy
-- "safe" passwords are difficult to enter on touch screen devies
+- "safe" passwords are difficult to enter on touch screen devices
 - to many accouts

 ## entropy